 Yet many Christians today want to ground their monotheism on the unity of the divine nature.
 They argue that although there are three persons of the Trinity, the Father, the Son, and the Holy Spirit, there is one God because there is only one divine nature shared by the three persons.
 This, however, is an unbiblical way to answer the question of why there is only one God.

-While it is true that there is one divine nature shared by the three persons, scripture never once grounds monotheism in a shared nature or essence considered in abstract; rather, the one God, as we have seen above, according to the scriptures is a person, the person of the Father.
-The Bible’s answer to why there is one God is to point to the person of the Father as that one God; on the other hand, many theologians prefer to skip this and ground their monotheism in the common divine nature.
+Scripture never once grounds monotheism in a shared nature or essence considered in abstract; rather, the one God, as we have seen above, according to the scriptures is a person, the person of the Father.
+The Bible’s answer to why there is one God is to point to the person of the Father as that one God; on the other hand, many theologians prefer to skip this and ground their monotheism on the notion of common divine nature.

 The Bible, however, never grounds our belief in one God in a common divine nature or metaphysical essence, but always in the person of the Father.
 He is the one the Lord Jesus Christ called “the only true God”.
 He is the one Paul the apostle, under the inspiration of the Spirit, says is our “one God”.
 If we want to be monotheists in the way scripture teaches us to be, then our monotheism must be grounded in the person of the Father as the one God we believe in.

 And in what way is the Father the one God?
-Not on account of His divine nature, for the persons of the Son and Holy Spirit also have that same divine nature.
-Rather, the Father is the one God, biblically, on account of two things that are peculiar to Him which the Son and Holy Spirit do not share: that He is the uncaused Cause of all, and that He is the Supreme Authority over all.
-His Son and Spirit are also causes of creation, as God created all things through Them, and likewise His Son and Spirit have headship over creation.
+The Father is the one God, biblically, on account of two things that are peculiar to Him which the Son and Holy Spirit do not share: that He is the uncaused Cause of all, and that He is the Supreme Authority over all.
+His Son is also a cause of creation, as God created all things through Him, and likewise His Son has headship over creation.
 But even the Son and Holy Spirit are subject to the Father as Their Authority and Head, and are from Him by eternal generation and procession, as Their Cause.
-The Father alone is then the uncaused Cause of all, and the one Supreme Authority over all.
-Thus, as there is only one uncaused Cause of all, and one Supreme Authority, there is only one God, the Father Almighty.
+The Father alone is then the uncaused Cause of all, and thus is the one Supreme Authority over all.
+Therefore, as there is only one uncaused Cause of all, and one Supreme Authority, there is only one God, the Father Almighty.